MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 Technicians using Dynamics 365 Remote Assist mobile can diagnose and resolve issues with remote specialists or collaborators using Microsoft Teams desktop or the Teams mobile app.
 Both call participants can place mixed-reality annotations in each other's space to collaborate effectively.

 > [!NOTE]
 > This article shows how to make a one-to-one call between a Dynamics 365 Remote Assist mobile user and a Teams desktop or mobile user.
-[Learn about group calls with at least two Teams desktop users](group-calling.md).
+[Learn about group calls with at least two Teams users](group-calling.md).

 ## Prerequisites